 There are similar risk/benefit considerations with Parkinson's drugs which help with movement but exacerbate cognitive problems.
-Again, the benefit associated with the medication must be weighed against the risk of side-effects and physical harm which may result from untreated problems.
+Again, the benefit associated with the medication must be weighed against the risk of side-effects such as increased risk of hallucinations, and physical harm which may result from untreated problems.